Ruadhán of Lorrha: Ruadhán's prophecy

 The Bell of St. Ruadhán.
 Cast bronze with decorated handle.

 His embassy in 556 to King Diarmait mac Cerbaill at Tara, is worked into a legend known as the "Curse of Tara", but the high king continued to reside at Tara till his death in 564.
 The legend as to Tara's halls having been deserted after 564 is of comparatively late origin.
 Adomnan held a synod at Tara in 697.

 Diarmuid Mac Cerbhaill had violated the sanctity of the church by taking a hostage from its protection.
 The downfall of Tara from a once-thriving royal residence is credited to Ruadhan.

 Ruadhán gave the prophecy that Diarmait would be killed by the roof-beam of his hall at Tara.
 Diarmait had the beam cast into the sea.
 Diarmait then asked his druids to find the manner of his death, and they foretold that he would die of slaughter, drowning and burning, and that the signs of his death would be a shirt grown from a single seed of flax and a mantle of wool from a single sheep, ale brewed from one seed of corn, and bacon from a sow which had never farrowed.
 On a circuit of Ireland, Diarmait comes to the hall of Banbán at Ráith Bec, and there the fate of which he was warned comes to pass.
 The roof beam of Tara has been recovered from the sea by Banbán and set in his hall, the shirt and mantle and ale and bacon are duly produced for Diarmait.
 Diarmait goes to leave Banbán's hall, but Áed Dub, waiting at the door, strikes him down and sets fire to the hall.
 Diarmait crawls into an ale vat to escape the flames and is duly killed by the falling roof beam.
 Thus, all the prophecies are fulfilled.

-The bell of St. Ruadhán was found in a well named after the Saint, and is now in the British Museum.
+The bell of St. Ruadhán was found in a well named after Ruadhán, and is now in the British Museum.
 This well is situated across the road from the present-day Church of Ireland.

-Note that while Saint Ruadhán is traditionally considered a saint, he is not listed in the latest official, complete martyrology of the Catholic Church, the 2004 Martyrologium Romanum in Latin.
+Note that while Ruadhán is traditionally considered a saint, he is not listed in the latest official, complete martyrology of the Catholic Church, the 2004 Martyrologium Romanum in Latin.